 Legislation sponsored by Del.
 Dave Albo (HB 2360) requires that any contract for information technology entered into by the Commonwealth's executive, legislative, and judicial branches and independent agencies require compliance with applicable federal laws and regulations pertaining to information security and privacy.

-HB 2360 passed the General Assembly and has been sent to Governor McAuliffe for review and action.
+HB 2360 passed the General Assembly and has been signed by Governor McAuliffe.

 SB 1377 passed the Senate but both SB 1377 and HB 1986 were defeated in the House Courts of Justice Committee and did not move forward.

 Legislation sponsored by Sen. Glen Sturtevant SB 1090) and Del.
 Chris Collins (HB 2288) would have made it a Class 5 felony for a person to maliciously install or cause to be installed a computer program that takes control of or restricts access to another computer or computer network and demand a ransom to restore control of the computer or computer network.
 The bills also expanded the private right of action for a person or property that is injured by a computer trespass.